 The Company manages its capital to ensure that it will be able to continue as a going concern while maximizing the return to stakeholders through a suitable debt and share capital balances appropriate for an entity of the Company's size and status.
 The Company's overall strategy remains unchanged from the prior year.
-The capital structure of the Company consists of liability classified share capital attributable to Common and Non-voting common shareholders, and bank indebtedness.
+The capital structure of the Company consists of Common and Non-voting common shares, and bank indebtedness.
 The Company has externally-imposed restrictions on share capital and bank indebtedness.
 Refer to disclosures in note 11 and note 6 respectively.